 With the last couple of long days, I have managed to complete the Nelson Lakes section in 5 days, rather than the 6 originally planned.
 Nice to be ahead as I may need some spare days with rain coming next week.

 In the accommodation were Freya, Sophia and Jeroen.
 They were having a rest day and continuing on the trail tomorrow.
-I also met Mary from Masterton.
+I also met Mary Wilson from Masterton.
 She has been running the TA trail from the Stewart Island in the south covering about 30-50 km a day (with a pack and her supplies).
 She is doing it for mental health (https://m.facebook.com/marysontherun).
-A friend is meeting her for a day trip into Hanmer Springs, and she has kindly offered me a lift.
+A friend is meeting her for a day trip into Hanmer Springs, and they have kindly offered me a lift.
 I am planning to spend 3-4 rest days in Hanmer Springs.